SAR-Junior-Design/Front-End/README.md

 ### Dependencies

 All dependencies are listed in the package.json file.
-To install these dependencies, open your computer's Command Prompt, and change to the root directory of the vue project (demo-drone-app/).
+To install these dependencies, launch a Terminal window, and change to the root directory of the vue project (demo-drone-app/).
 Then run the following code:

 ``` bash
 yarn install
 ```
+For more information on [vue-loader], visit http://vuejs.github.io/vue-loader

 ### Build